Skip to main content

 • “The lore, music, and aesthetic are all great.”

-Players initially enjoy the thrill of grinding, but this excitement quickly diminishes as the repetitive nature of the activity sets in, leading to a sense of fatigue.
+Players initially enjoy the excitement of grinding, but this enthusiasm quickly diminishes as the repetitive nature of the activity becomes tedious over time.

 • “There's a fun rush at the beginning, but later on it fades really fast due to the constant grinding.”

-The game suffers from significant stability issues, including a critical bug that causes it to freeze when interacting with the deck, necessitating a restart.
-This flaw severely hampers gameplay and detracts from the overall enjoyment of the game.
+The game suffers from significant stability issues, with players reporting fatal bugs that cause the game to freeze, particularly when interacting with their decks.
+This hampers gameplay and detracts from the overall enjoyment of the experience.

 • “I've played some buggy card games, but this one takes the cake.”